 The CEC directed the Statewide CASE Team to model the energy impacts using specific prototypical building models that represent typical building geometries for diverse types of buildings.
 All 2025 prototype models can be obtained by downloading the CBECC software from the NORESCO Title 24 Nonresidential Compliance Software website (NORESCO n.d.).
 Prototypes for this measure were selected as those for which the Standard Design central plant consists of water-cooled chillers, and thus the Final CASE Report presents the analysis results for the OfficeLarge prototype.
 The measure would also impact multifamily buildings that have cooling towers, however, a multifamily model prototype with a cooling tower of significant capacity is unavailable, and thus simulation results were not developed.
-However, since stakeholder input and additional resources demonstrate a minimal portion of multifamily buildings as having cooling towers, with the most common application being small cooling towers to serve common spaces, a comprehensive analysis of multifamily specific savings was not performed.
+However, since stakeholder input and additional resources demonstrate a minimal portion of multifamily buildings towers to serve common spaces, a comprehensive analysis of multifamily specific savings was not performed.
 For multifamily buildings and all other building types anticipated to be impacted for which no prototype model was available at the time of the report, average per unit savings were assumed to be representative and used for statewide savings analyses.